marcellovictorino/marcellovictorino.github.io/_posts/2019-03-19-Creating-your-personal-blog.md

 > Viverra justo nec ultrices dui sapien eget mi.
 Pellentesque diam volutpat commodo sed.
 Viverra nam libero justo laoreet sit amet cursus sit.
 In fermentum et sollicitudin ac.
 ```
-The snippet above contain some examples for the metadata (dont worry about tags/categories for now) and the content markdown.
+The snippet above contain some examples for the metadata (don't worry about tags/categories for now) and the content markdown.
 You can find more in the [Markdown Documentation](https://www.markdownguide.org/cheat-sheet/) page.

 ### 2.D) Customize your Landing Page
-Just so your website starts to look flashier, let's also add some bonus costumization to your landing page. <br>
+Just so your website starts to look flashier, let's also add some bonus customization to your landing page. <br>
 Edit the file `index.html` found in you project folder:
 ```
 ---